SHOP THE POST

 Step 1: Prepare Your Workspace

 The first step to making a platinum photograph is to prepare your workspace.
-This includes gathering all the necessary materials and setting up a space that is well-ventilated and free from dust and debris.
+This includes gathering all necessary materials and setting up a well-ventilated, dust- and debris-free space.
 You’ll need the following materials:

 - Platinum and palladium salts